If I were to ask you to picture and describe a depressed person, what would you envision?

 I’ve struggled with depression and anxiety since childhood.
 It runs in the family, and I feel as though I’ve been treated with every depression medicine known to mankind.
 Some have worked, some haven’t.

 Although I’ve never been to therapy or counseling, I do try to “counsel” myself in different ways such as exercise, self-care daily, and I’m adamant about reading my devotional every night.

 If there’s anyone who sympathizes with those who suffer from depression and anxiety, it’s me.
 What never occurred to me, however, is that I am different.
 I have high-functioning depression which is described by the Mayo Clinic as “a continuous long-term (chronic) form of depression.”

 Having high-functioning depression means learning new ways to navigate each day, around the illness.
 As a mother and wife, I’m aware of how this disease affects my family, which is why I talk about it every chance I get.
-I thank God every day for an understanding and supportive husband and family.
+I thank God every day for an understanding and supportive husband.

 With that said, here are some things that you should know about someone dealing with high-functioning depression.